 To apply to Denver Health Paramedic School, applicants must:

 All students applying to the Denver Health Paramedic School are required to have the application package submitted by the deadline corresponding to their desired admission track.
 The 12-month program accepts 24 students; the 6-month program accepts 24 students.
-The 6-month accelerated course will start June 1st, 2020 (with interviews commencing in March 2020) and the 12-month course will start September 21st, 2020 (with interviews commencing in June 2020)
+The 6-month accelerated course will start June 1st, 2020--POSTPONED until January 4th, 2021 and the 12-month course will start September 21st, 2020.

 Applicants will be contacted for pre-admission testing and interviews once the EMS Education office has received and reviewed applications.
 Should the candidate meet all program requirements and prerequisites, he/she will be notified in writing of pre-admission test dates and locations.
 A description of the testing process and recommended study materials will be included.